 University is not the imparting of piles of information, but giving young people the skills for learning and the tools to be able to think.

 Think is what I did a lot of later, long after leaving my nine years of university studies.
 The thinking happened because I was confronted with the uncomfortable fact that I believed in two incompatible and seemingly mutually exclusive things.
 In 1980 I met Evangelical Creationism and adopted some of its key beliefs aged 19.
-I had read On The Origin of Species by Charles Darwin aged 14.
+I had already read On The Origin of Species by Charles Darwin.
 I knew and remembered Darwin’s arguments and agreed with them.
-Then in 1992 my brother-in-law lent me the book written by Stephen Hawking A Brief History of Time and adopted belief in the Big Bang.
+Then in 1992 my brother-in-law lent me the book written by Stephen Hawking A Brief History of Time and I adopted belief in the Big Bang.

-This website is an invitation to you to enter into this vision – of new a understanding of science that will glorify God the Creator; transformative ideas that release science from its bondage to Atheism; and a redefinition of evolution such that it will not be put as an idol in the place of God, but take its rightful place as a subordinate process.
+This website is an invitation to you to enter into this vision – of a new understanding of science that will glorify God the Creator; transformative ideas that release science from its bondage to Atheism; and a redefinition of evolution such that it will not be put as an idol in the place of God, but take its rightful place as a subordinate process.

 I’m not a:

 If I’m none of the above, and I’m certainly not taking the secular options of NeoDarwinism, then what am I?

 I’m a Nanocreationist.